 At this time, submissions are open to all Kansas State students, both graduates and undergraduates.
 Contributors from other universities are also welcome, however, only contributions from students will be considered for publication.

-A cash prize for First and Second place will be given to the top two KSU undergraduate works in each of the following genres: Poetry, Creative Nonfiction, Fiction and Flash Fiction.
-Unfortunately no cash prize is available for art submissions or for graduate student submissions at this time.
+A cash prize for First and Second place will be given to the top two KSU undergraduate works in each of the following genres: Poetry, Creative Nonfiction, Fiction, and Art.
+Unfortunately no cash prize is available for KSU graduate student submissions or submissions from students outside of KSU at this time.

 Permission to Publish